How to Set Up Compliant Payroll for a New Cafe in Australia

 - Not false or misleading

-Penalty for failing to keep records: Up to $16,500 per contravention for an individual, $82,500 for a body corporate.
-Additionally, if you fail to keep adequate records and an employee makes an underpayment claim, the burden of proof may shift to you — meaning you must prove you did pay correctly, rather than the employee proving you did not.
+Penalty for failing to keep records is up to $16,500 per contravention for an individual, $82,500 for a body corporate.
+If you fail to keep adequate records and an employee makes an underpayment claim, the burden of proof shifts to you.

 Step 10: Ongoing Compliance